Inverter generators are currently the best portable power sources.

-This portable inverter generator offers 2200 starting and 1700 running watts which is pretty much an industry standard for inverters of this size.
+This portable inverter generator offers 2200 starting and 1700 running watts, which is pretty much an industry standard for inverter generators of this size.

-Diving into its specs we can see that it does not differ much from its competitors in terms of its design, engine build, and operation.
+Diving into its specs, we can see that it does not differ much from its competitors in terms of its design, engine, and operation.

-On plus side it offers the parallel capability – you can connect two of this kind to double your total output.
+On the plus side, it offers the parallel capability – you can connect two of this kind to double your total output.

 One serious downside is that it is not CARB compliant.
 You won’t be legally able to run it in the state of California.

-Overall it is certainly not a bad inverter and still makes it to my personal list of top 10 best inverter generators catering for the US market.
+Overall it is certainly not a bad inverter and still makes it to our list of top 10 best portable inverter generators catering for the US market.

 Should you buy an inverter generator or a conventional generator?

-For most of the circumstances, I would recommend you to go with an inverter generator as they offer several benefits over the conventional types.
-This is particularly crucial if you intend to use them with sensitive electronics such as notebooks or tablets.
+For most of the circumstances, I would recommend you to go with an inverter generator as they offer several benefits over the conventional generators.
+That is particularly crucial if you intend to use them with sensitive electronics such as notebooks or tablets.
 I explain this more in this article about the differences between a generator and an inverter.

-However, if you need to power large electric tools (such as MIG welders) or need a generator to power an entire home in case of an emergency – most of the inverters would not have enough wattage to accomplish those tasks.
-You should rather have a look at large conventional portable generators or even better – dual fuel generators.
+However, if you need to power more demanding electric tools (such as MIG welders) or need a generator to run an entire home in case of an emergency – most of the inverter generators would not have enough energy to accomplish those tasks.
+You should preferably have a look at large conventional portable generators or even better – dual fuel generators.

-Before You Buy – 5 Considerations on How to Select the Best Inverter Generator for your Goals
+Before You Buy – 5 Considerations on How to Select an Inverter Generator for your Goals

-1. Where do you want to use an inverter generator?
+1. Where do you want to use your inverter generator?

-Before you go on and purchase an inverter generator it is absolutely crucial that you determine your wattage needs first.
+Before you go on and purchase an inverter generator, you should determine your power needs first.

 Most of the inverter generators operate in the 2000 – 3500 running wattage range.

-However, with the exception of some large inverters such as Honda EU7000i they might not be the best choice for those who need to power multiple devices.
+However, except for some large inverter generators such as Honda EU7000i, they might not be the best choice for those who need a large home backup generator.

-Let’s have a look at the 3 most common types of situations you might need an inverter generator for:
+Let’s have a look at the three most common types of situations you might need an inverter generator for:

 Camping and RV

-Even the best inverter generator won’t provide enough power to supply the whole house in the event of an emergency.
+Even the best portable inverter generator won’t provide enough continuous power to supply the whole house in the event of an emergency.

-However, most of the units presented in this guide are strong enough to power the most crucial appliances such as the AC or refrigerators.
+However, most of the units presented in this guide are strong enough to power the essential appliances, such as the AC or refrigerators.

-A 3100-watt inverter generator would be a good option.
+A 4000-watt inverter generator would be a better option.